Privacy, security, and data safety notes

 You might find that Microsoft Office telemetry is run together with the Shared Email Templates app and add-in.
 This is because we use Microsoft's office.js framework.

-We develop and test our products on specially created testing configurations, so access to your data is very limited and only a few people at our office have permissions.
+We develop and test our products on specially created testing configurations, so access to your personal data is very limited and only a few people at our office have permissions.

 However, no one has permissions to access your templates and passwords, including your personal password and Team Passwords.